belenblndclr/OnTheLandHack/README.md

 # On The Land Hack
-Circumventing limitations with all the creativity of the community
+Circumventing limitations with all the creativity of the community The need of togetherness and collective as increase with the newtechnology,

+/Dont create average, create denser

 ## Why Git
+Git is distributed version control.
+It has two big differences with traditional version control systems.
+The first is that it lives up to the philosophical promise of open-source.
+Everybody who works on a project has access to all of the source code all of the time.
+Git is a formidable plateform were everyone can make improvement.
+One using Git can make any important change at all, creating a new file, modifying an existing one, merging two files...

 ## Research Presentation
 This project is the result of a 3 months research process.

 # “Bien vacant”, a third space [Extract]